memgraph/orb/README.md

 npm install @memgraph/orb
 ```

-Below you can find a simple Typescript example using Orb to visualize a small graph.
+Below you can find a simple TypeScript example using Orb to visualize a small graph.
 Feel
 free to check other JavaScript examples in `examples/` directory.

 ```typescript